IES POSTDOCTORAL OPPORTUNITIES AT ALRC

 Why Adult Literacy?

-Assessment of U.S. adult skills indicates that roughly 50% of our adult population (16-years old+) may struggle to read text to perform daily tasks, with about 20% of these adults performing at the lowest ends of proficiency.
+An assessment of U.S. adult skills indicates that roughly 50% of our adult population (16-years old+) may struggle to read text to perform daily tasks, with about 20% of these adults performing at the lowest ends of proficiency.
 Deficits in reading skills can be a barrier to an individual’s educational, occupational and personal goals.
 To build their knowledge and skills, these adults may enroll in adult education programs, GED or high school equivalency programs or community college and technical training programs.
 However, these programs may not have the curricula, assessments, technologies or other innovations that adult learners with low basic skills need.

 We need a new generation of highly skilled researchers who understand the adult learners’ heterogeneous needs and the educators and programs that aim to support them, who have expertise in theory and methods, who are well-rounded communicators and collaborators, and who are trained to conduct research on the adult learner population across a wide array of educational settings.